Dachshund Miniature (Long-haired)

 Official measurements, coat, and temperament

-- Head: Long, tapering, with a slightly arched skull and a strong, well-developed jaw.
+- Head: Long, tapering towards the nose, with a slightly arched skull and a fine, long muzzle.

-- Movement: Ground-covering, fluid, and energetic, with a straight forward reach.
+- Movement: Ground-covering, fluid, and energetic, with a long, free stride.

 Breed Trivia